AllyYL/casestudy/src/projects/bloom.md

 **Result**
 <br>

-The final input flow reduced user drop-off, gave the AI better structured context, and created a sense of creative momentum early on.
+The final input flow **reduced user drop-off**, gave the AI better structured context, and created a sense of **creative momentum** early on.
 Instead of feeling like a form, it felt like the start of a co-creation process.

 **Takeaway**<br>
 Designing with AI often means designing around AI.
 Guardrails aren't limits—they're opportunities to scaffold creativity and build trust in the system.